leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ##### [10.2 - Add the Formula Parameters](#102---add-the-formula-parameters-1)

 ##### [10.3 - Add the System Parameters](#103---add-the-system-parameters-1)

-#### Introduction

-This section will walk you through creating the Data Portal that will connect to the [northwind_customer_single_order_myname] stored procedure.
-This Data Portal will be used to populate data into the SalesOrder spreadsheet upon a data PULL.

 #### 10.1 - Create the Data Portal